scottslowe/learning-tools/vagrant/README.md

 **aws**: This folder contains a `Vagrantfile` and supporting files for using Vagrant to spin up an instance on AWS.
 This allows you to use Vagrant to spin up and destroy an instance on AWS.

-**aws-multi**: Like "vagrant-aws", but for spinning up multiple instances on AWS.
+**aws-multi**: Like "aws", but for spinning up multiple instances on AWS.

+**azure**: Like "aws", but for spinning up an instance on Microsoft Azure instead.

 **complex-json**: This folder contains files that illustrate how to use a "complex" JSON file as an external data source for a `Vagrantfile`.